AbhishekHarikumar/Fraud-Transaction-Detection/README.md

 - Install required dependencies
 - Execute and get the pkl file
 - Feed the pkl top the api for prediction
+- Set up airflow for continous training as per schedule

 <h2 align = "left">Demo</h2>